renjval12/ReactProjects/README.md

 # ReactJs Projects

-Please look in .src folders for project .src files.
+Please look in .src subfolders for .src files for each project